LilNesquuik/Swappy/README.md

 ## 📦 Configuration

+- By default, Swappy includes itself in the update list, but you’re free to remove it from the configuration if you prefer not to auto-update it

 | Field                  | Description                                                                       |
 | ---------------------- | --------------------------------------------------------------------------------- |
 | `PluginName`           | Must exactly match the plugin’s `Name` property (e.g., `Plugin.Name`)             |